 Amanda’s understanding of CSE is implicitly indexed to a sense in which ‘girls’ are increasingly promiscuous and reckless in relation to their self-regulation of sexual activity.
 In effect, engaging in oral sex at the age of 13 may act as an indicator of vulnerability to being manipulated or sexual exploited in future by elder peers or adults.
 The categorical assumptions made here situate males as manipulators and elide the position of boys and young men as victims of CSE.
-While this may be the case in specific incidents and circumstances, drawing blanket assumptions about the motivations of boys/men and girls/women runs the risk of producing false positives and also missing cases that deviate from the dominant paradigm.
+While this may be the case in specific incidents and circumstances, drawing blanket assumptions about the motivations of boys/men and girls/women not only responsibilises girls for their own safety (Kariain, 2014) but runs the risk of producing false positives and also missing cases that deviate from the dominant paradigm.

 Concluding Discussion

 Our findings illustrate that the process by which CSE policy becomes translated into practice is both interrupted and influenced by practitioners’ personal experiential knowledge.
 Those raising awareness about the problem were palpably aware that CSE manifests itself in various and complex forms.
-While the professional work of the practitioners we spoke with was partially governed by their adherence to policy and guidance and a strong commitment and concern for young people and their safety, their interpretations were also vectored through moral judgements and biographical narratives, producing amalgamated forms of risk ‘knowledge’.
+While the professional work of the practitioners we spoke with was partially governed by their adherence to policy and guidance and a strong commitment and concern for young people and their safety, their interpretations were also vectored through personal viewpoints and biographical narratives, producing amalgamated forms of risk ‘knowledge’.

 Our findings arise from a small scale, local(ised) study and are thus not generalizable.
 Nevertheless, further research is required to ascertain whether the merging of risk knowledges is a common feature in other risk-focused occupations, especially those where magnitude of harm is prescient and a strong responsibility for institutional protection is coupled with a welfare duty to intervene.
 In this regard, our findings raise to the surface some wider challenges for practitioners interfacing with young people that are at once ideational and material.
-The dangers of overlooking behaviours and practices that may render young people vulnerable are palpable in acute contexts such as this.
+While Radcliffe, et al. (2020:14) acknowledge that new technologies and social media have provided opportunities for online spaces to be used for exploitative means they also suggest that a response to these risks require a sophisticated ‘balance of safeguarding and recognition that risk taking is an inevitable part of youth transitions’.
+Indeed, the dangers of overlooking behaviours and practices that may render young people vulnerable are palpable in acute contexts such as those set out in this paper.
 Nonetheless, there are also perils in undue net broadening.
 These perils manifest themselves at opposite ends of the scale, from rigidity in defining risky subjects/groups to potentially missing those palpably close to physical harm.
 In this regard, the observations of Walklate and Mythen (2011: 108) tap into the double-edged nature of the professional lifeworld and judgements that practitioners at once create and grapple with: ‘those deemed at risk are not forensically measured at all: they are constructed within a logic of norms and values that are felt’.